Jorge-Monge/income_spain_2020/README.md

 - #### Todo

+  ☞ Highlight variable in the info widget
   ☞ Implement English
-  ☞ Use this method to get the first layer: var featureLayer = webmap.layers.getItemAt(0);
-  ☞ Highlight polygon when displaying info widget (start with returnGeometry=true) ☞ Add search widget
-  ☞ Highlight variable in the info widget
   ☞ Implement debouncing for click events
+  ☞ Spinners both for the map and the info table
+  ☞ Alerts about zooming in in order to query, plus the possibility of clicking on a different location without closing the info table

 - #### Notes